What are Ancestral Remains?

-Ancestral Remains are the whole or part of the bodily remains of an Aboriginal person from the past and are often referred to as Ancestors.
+Aboriginal Ancestral Remains are the whole or part of the body of an Aboriginal person from the past and are often referred to as Ancestors.

 Read our 2014 recommendations paper which resulted in the changes being made to the Aboriginal Heritage Act in 2016